Luis W. Alvarez Postdoctoral Fellowship in Computing Sciences

 Since its founding in 2002, Berkeley Lab’s Luis W. Alvarez post-doctoral fellowship has cultivated exceptional young scientists who have gone on to make outstanding contributions to computational and computing sciences.

-Two of the most recent Alvarez fellows, Lin Lin ('11) and Didem Unat ('12), have been appointed university professors.
+Two recent Alvarez fellows, Lin Lin ('11) and Didem Unat ('12), have been appointed university professors.
 Lin, a member of the Computational Research Division’s Scientific Computing Group since 2011, has been appointed as an assistant professor in the Department of Mathematics at the University of California, Berkeley.
 Lin, whose UC appointment was effective July 1, 2014, will also be a faculty scientist at Berkeley Lab.

 Unat, who was a Luis W. Alvarez Postdoctoral Fellow in the Computational Research Division’s Future Technologies Group, has been appointed as a professor in the Computer Science and Engineering Department at Koç University in Istanbul, Turkey, effective September 2014.
 "Being a Luis Alvarez Fellow and being part of the Combustion Co-design Center allowed me to build research, communication and organizational skills,” Unat said.
 “I appreciate everybody whom I interacted last two years at LBL.
 They greatly helped me build my career and prepare me for my new position.”